ripSquid/styrdokument/README.md

 # styrdokument

-Regulatory documents belonging to the Chapter for Information- and Nanotechnology, written in Markdown.
+Regulatory documents belonging to the Chapter for Information Technology, written in Markdown.
 The compiled documents are available in PDF form under [the repository's "**Releases**" page](https://github.com/insektionen/styrdokument/releases)

 See [Markdown Cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for an introduction to Markdown syntax.